PsiHQ/Site/menu1.md

 ## Nonlinear systems, parametric resonances and oscillators (spoiler alert: _lots_ of oscillators!)

-At IACS, I worked with Prof. Jayanta K. Bhattacharjee (who you can see on the homepage!) on nonlinear systems for around a year before he left for IIT Kanpur.
+At IACS, I worked with Prof. Jayanta K. Bhattacharjee (who you can see on the homepage!) on nonlinear systems for around a year before he left for IIT, Kanpur, after which I collaborated (and still do) with him online.
 Broadly, my work with him can be categorised into three separate intervals.

 ### Nonlinear systems